nutsdb/nutsdb/docs/user_guides/use-kv-pair.md

 }
 ```

-* Use `PutIfExits`` set the value for a key in  bucket only if the key already exits in the bucket.
+* Use `PutIfExists`` set the value for a key in  bucket only if the key already exist in the bucket.

 ```golang
 if err := db.Update(func(tx *nutsdb.Tx) error {